HR Glossary for HR Professionals

 What is a Monthly Premium?

-Your monthly premiums is the amount you pay per month for coverage in a health plan.
+Your monthly premium is the amount you pay per month for coverage in a health plan.
 If you have employer coverage, your employer may pay all, some, or none of your premium.
 Individual health insurance consumers pay their own premiums, though the Affordable Care Act created subsidies for certain consumers based on income.
 Republican replacement proposals keep the subsidy model, but base the credits on age.

 Average health insurance premium